inferno-framework/inferno-reference-server/README.md

 You can delete the server's data by stopping the containers with `docker-compose down` and then running `docker volume rm inferno-reference-server_fhir-pgdata` to remove the existing volume.
 Note that the default data will be reloaded when starting the containers.

+The database will be initially populated by the default initdb.sql script.
+To update the default initial data with the data in the current db container, run `docker-compose exec db pg_dump -U postgres postgres  > initdb.sql`

 ## Running without Docker

 If you cannot run docker, you will need to create a postgres database.